-The Japan-America Society staff is small, but full-time and part-time employment opportunities sometimes are available.
-When this happens, they will be announced in this section.
+Work with us!
+The Japan-America Society staff is small, but full-time and part-time employment opportunities are sometimes available.
+All staff openings will be announced in this section.

 If you are interested in a position in the Washington area that utilizes your Japan-related background, you might also consider using the Society’s resume circulation service.

 Applications for JASWDC internships are open year-round and positions are filled on a rolling basis.
 Click the link below to apply.

 - JASWDC Internships (applications accepted on a rolling basis)